Visual Art Curriculum: Ages Nine to Twelve

 Art making is frequently integrated across the curriculum, for example, in language (calligraphy, illustration), mathematics and geometry (2D and 3D design, technical drawing), the sciences (model-making, botanical drawing) and the social sciences (model-making, illustration, visual arts across time and cultures).
 Children’s artwork is evaluated in its own right, relative to the goal of the work attempted, rather than in comparison to the work of others.

 Geometry is an area of the curriculum that is intimately related to art.
 The Geometry materials are used for design work in a number of ways.
-Techniques using tools such as the compass, straight edge, protractor and ruler are shown early in the environment for six to nine year olds so that the children can do creative follow-up work with geometric design, angles, lines, shapes and both two- and three-dimensional constructions.
+Techniques using tools such as the compass, straight edge, protractor and ruler are shown early in the environment for six-to-nine-year-olds so that the children can do creative follow-up work with geometric design, angles, lines, shapes and both two- and three-dimensional constructions.

 Handwork is an extremely important part of art activity in Montessori environments prepared for six to twelve year olds.
 It is connected to the ‘hand that works’ area of the history curriculum.
 The children benefit from being taught the basics of many types of handwork such as weaving, woodwork, needlework, clay, papier-maché and knot work, as well as work with yarn such as spinning, knitting, crocheting and dyeing.
 These folk traditions have had enormous significance for humanity and connect the children to their historical heritage.